apacheignite/documentation/streaming-cep/jms-data-streamer.md

 Ignite offers a JMS Data Streamer to consume messages from JMS brokers, convert them into cache tuples and insert them in Ignite caches.
+[block:api-header]
+{
+  "type": "basic",
+  "title": "Features supported"
+}
+[/block]
-It supports the following features:
+This data streamer supports the following features:

 * Consumes from queues or topics.
 * Supports durable subscriptions from topics.